Edward V. Boursaud: Jesuit formation

-After two years as a novice, Boursaud became a professor of the classics at the Jesuit juniorate in Frederick.
+After two years as a novice, Boursaud became a professor of classics at the Jesuit juniorate in Frederick.
 In his first year, he also taught grammar, and in his second year, he taught poetry.
-While at the novitiate, he translated Joseph-Epiphane Darras's A General History of the Catholic Church from French into English, at Archbishop Martin John Spalding's request.
+While at the novitiate, he translated Joseph-Epiphane Darras's A General History of the Catholic Church from French to English, at Archbishop Martin John Spalding's request.
 Boursaud then taught poetry at Georgetown College in Washington, D.C., from 1867 to 1870.
-He also served as the president of the Philodemic Society at Georgetown.
+While there, he served as the president of the Philodemic Society at Georgetown.
 Boursaud began his philosophical and theological studies at Woodstock College in Woodstock, Maryland, in September 1871.
 During this time, he was also a writer and effectively an editor for the Messenger of the Sacred Heart.

 Boursaud was ordained a priest on April 6, 1877, and completed his theological studies the next year.
-In 1878, he went to Boston College in Massachusetts, teaching sophomores as a professor poetry, then of rhetoric, for a year each.
-In 1879, one of his students was William Henry O'Connell, a future cardinal and archbishop of Boston.
-In 1880, he taught juniors at the Frederick scholasticate as a professor or rhetoric.
+In 1878, he went to Boston College in Massachusetts, teaching sophomores as a professor of poetry and rhetoric, for a year each.
+In 1880, he taught juniors at the Frederick scholasticate as a professor of rhetoric.
 Boursaud then returned to Woodstock College for a year of asceticism.

-Boursaud was then appointed the assistant secretary of the Jesuit Superior General's assistancy for the English-speaking world, the first American to hold this position.
-He was fluent in English, French, Italian, Spanish, and Latin, which was useful in this position.
-He remained in this position for four years, and resided in Fiesole, Italy, where the Superior General was then based.
-During his first year there, he also completed his third year of probation, and professed his final vows on August 15, 1882, which were accepted by the Superior General, Peter Jan Beckx.
+He became the first American appointed to be the assistant secretary of the Jesuit Superior General's assistancy for the English-speaking world in 1881.
+Boursaud was fluent in English, French, Italian, Spanish, and Latin, which was useful in this position.
+He remained in this position for three years, and resided in Fiesole, Italy, where the Superior General was then based.
+While there, he completed his third year of probation and professed his final vows on August 15, 1882, which were accepted by Superior General Peter Jan Beckx.